I beg to move,

 I have been a dog lover all my life, and I declare that I, too, am a dog owner.
 Travelling from Wales is not quite as far as from Scotland, but my wife would not let me bring it; she is the boss, as is the wife of my hon.
 Friend the Member for Moray (Douglas Ross) in his house, I am sure.
 As a dog lover, I was appalled to see a puppy farm.
 What struck me was that the dogs could not be dogs.
 Living in the countryside, we have always allowed our dogs to run freely—under strict supervision—where there is no stock around.
 That is for another day, but it was a sad experience.
 I have changed.
 I am all for banning third-party sales.
 One of the biggest problems is not just puppy farming but the importing of puppies.
 I think we are all saddened because we realise that this is big business.
 It is a massive business out there, and we need to tackle it as quickly as we can.

 During the previous Session, when I sat on that Committee, we published a report on animal welfare, which looked into this matter in great detail.
 I have a lot to say, but I will not be able to get it out in my remaining three or four minutes.
 However, I will just pick out a couple of the report’s conclusions.
 They were primarily on the failures that allowed puppies entry into the UK—enforcement checks at ports and intelligence sharing between agencies.
 This is a massive issue, but it is easily remedied; that is the sad thing.
 The Government need to pay a little more attention to this matter.
 The pet travel scheme—PETS—has been mentioned already.
 Under PETS, the minimum age for entry into the UK is 15 weeks, with vaccination not before 12 weeks followed by a three-week incubation period.
-However, as Dogs Trust told us during that inquiry, the data on passports was being falsified to evade contravening PETS.
+However, as Dogs Trust told us during that inquiry, the data on passports were being falsified to evade contravening PETS.